DanielGarciaAcebo/ledgerflow/README.md

 ./packaging/arch/build_pkg.sh 1.0.0
 ```

-Do not run this script with `sudo`.
+Do not run the build script with `sudo`.

 The generated package will be located at: